New York 1-Day Fishing License: Cost, Rules, and How to Buy

 free fishing opportunities available

-New York offers several no-cost and reduced-fee fishing options that lower barriers to angling while maintaining regulatory oversight.
-You can fish without a license on designated free fishing days (2025: Feb 15–16, Jun 28–29, Sep 27, Nov 11).
+New York offers several no-cost and reduced-fee fishing options.
+You can fish without a license on designated free fishing days (2025: Feb 15-16, Jun 28-29, Sep 27, Nov 11).
 Kids under 16 fish free year-round.
-Non-residents may use free fishing days without permits.
-Participation in free fishing learn-to-fish clinics also requires no license.
+Non-residents may also fish on free fishing days without a permit.
+Learn-to-fish clinics run by the state require no license either.

 Eligibility Category Fee Notes